rhys-vdw/bookshelf-api-proposal/main.md

 The Mapper is designed to be highly flexible and extensible object.
 It targets a specific table and has knowledge of relations and primary keys.
-It is immutable&em;any method that would mutate its state instead returns a modified copy.
+It is immutable&mdash;any method that would mutate its state instead returns a modified copy.

 You use the Mapper as a specializable interface to your data.
 It handles all